Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

+\begin{rema}{\rm For the geometric applications we consider in this paper, checking finiteness of monodromy (see Theorem \ref{theo3}) is quite easy and can be done directly, as we will explain case by case for completeness.
+This is due to the fact that we are considering (a family of) badly degenerating hyper-K\"ahler manifolds associated to (a family of) mildly degenerating Fano hypersurfaces, for which the finiteness of monodromy is clear.} \end{rema}

 In the final section, Section \ref{secdual}, we make some remarks on the degenerations of hyper-K\"ahler manifolds with infinite monodromy.
-Namely, similarly to the case of degenerations of $K3$ surfaces, it is natural to define Type I, II, and III degenerations according to the index of nilpotency for monodromy $N$ (where $N=\log T_u$, with $T_u$ the unipotent part of the monodromy operator on $H^2$).
-For degenerations of $K3$ surfaces, a second theorem of Kulikov \cite{kulikov} (see Theorem \ref{theokulikov2}) gives a precise classification of the central fiber of the degeneration depending on Type (I, II, III).
+Let's start by recalling the notion of {\it Type} for a degeneration. \begin{definition} Let $\calX^*/\Delta^*$ be a projective degeneration of hyper-K\"ahler manifolds (including the $K3$ case).
+Let $\nu\in\{1,2,3\}$ be the nilpotency index for the associated monodromy operator $N$ on $H^2(X_t)$ (i.e. $N=\log T_u$, where $T_u$ is the unipotent part of the monodromy $T=T_sT_u$).
+We say that the degeneration is of Type I, II, or III respectively if $\nu=1,2,3$ respectively. \end{definition}

+For degenerations of $K3$ surfaces, a well known result (Theorem \ref{theokulikov2}) gives a precise classification of the central fiber of the degeneration depending on Type.
 Our results (esp.
-Theorem \ref{theo3}) give a strong generalization of the Type I case of Kulikov.
+Theorem \ref{theo3}) give a strong generalization of the Type I case of this classification (i.e. finite monodromy implies the existence of smooth fillings).
 For the remaining Type II and III cases, we have weaker results, but which we believe to be of certain independent interest.
-Specifically, our focus is on the topology of the dual complex, a natural combinatorial gadget associated to semistable (or more generally {\it dlt degenerations}, by which we understand $(\calZ,Z_t)$ is dlt for every $t\in\Delta$, where dlt (divisorial log terminal) is as in \cite[2.8]{kk-singbook}). \begin{theo} Let $\calZ/\Delta$ be a minimal dlt degeneration of $2n$-dimensional hyper-K\"ahler manifolds.
+Specifically, our focus is on the topology of the dual complex, a natural combinatorial gadget associated to semistable degenerations (or more generally {\it dlt degenerations}, by which we understand $(\calX,X_t)$ is dlt for every $t\in\Delta$, where dlt (divisorial log terminal) is as in \cite[Def.
+2.7]{Kollar-Mori}; see also Appendix, esp.
+Def. \ref{defdlt}, for a brief review). \begin{theo} Let $\calX/\Delta$ be a minimal dlt degeneration of $2n$-dimensional hyper-K\"ahler manifolds.
 Let $\Sigma$ denote the dual complex of the central fiber (and $|\Sigma|$ its topological realization).
 Then \begin{itemize} \item[(i)] $\dim |\Sigma|$ is $0$, $n$, or $2n$ iff the Type of the degeneration is I, II, or III respectively (i.e. $\dim |\Sigma|=(\nu-1)n$, where $\nu\in\{1,2,3\}$ is the nilpotency index of the log monodromy $N$). \item[(ii)] If the degeneration is of Type III, then $|\Sigma|$ is a simply connected closed pseudo-manifold, which is a rational homology $\bC\bP^n$. \end{itemize} \end{theo}